tongochi/DEX/README.md

 Items level +5 and above, when destroyed, go into a database where players can retrieve them using a developer coupon.
 This database stores the last 100 broken +5 level items from all Tongochi players, on a first-in-first-out basis.

-Developer coupons are earned by staking on the Tongochi staking page or using the Tongochi swapper.
+Developer coupons are earned by staking PET or LP PET-TON jettons on the Tongochi staking page or using the Tongochi swapper.
 Users receive developer points for these actions that can be exchanged for a coupon.

 ### Website backend